bjt-user/Linux/kdenlive.md

 #### keyboard shortcuts

-ctrl + pos1 - go to beginning of the timeline
+ctrl + pos1 - go to beginning of the timeline \
+ctrl + enter - render project